paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Python basics 991f9d98be1d40c6b9c50b859df13aba.md

 ### Modulus(%) vs Floor(//)

-M**odulus:** The modulus-function computes the remainder of a division, which is the "leftover" of an integral division.
+**Modulus:** The modulus-function computes the remainder of a division, which is the "leftover" of an integral division.

-F**loor:** The floor-function provides the lower-bound of an integral division.
+**Floor:** The floor-function provides the lower-bound of an integral division.
 The upper-bound is computed by the ceil function.
 (Basically speaking, the floor-function cuts off all decimals).

 ```python
 # modulus